ian-hampton/image-to-graph/README.md

 - [x] Add option to change bresenham circle radius.
 - [ ] Make the adjacency detection more effecient.
+- [ ] Improve text detection to work with a completely transparent background.
 - [ ] Add additional save options?

 ## Contact